Downtown Historic Cedarburg

 Sunday, 1-4 pm there will be a Sheepshead (Schafskopf) Tournament in the Senior Center Building.
 There will also be a merchant’s marketplace on the grounds.
 Arts will be highlighted all weekend long with the Cedarburg Artists Guild Covered Bridge Studio Tour (www.cedarburgartistsguild.com).
 While in Cedarburg, tour the Cedarburg Cultural Center’s art exhibits, Cedarburg Visitor Center’s General Store Museum, the historic Kuhefuss House (1849), Paul J. Yank Cedarburg Brewery (1843), Cedar Creek Winery in the Wittenberg Woolen Mill (1864) the Wisconsin Museum of Quilts and Fiber Arts and the newly opened Cedarburg Art Museum.
 Most are within walking distance from the Festival.

-For the automobile aficionados, about 20 members of the Milwaukee Region Porsche Club of America will be displaying their cars during Oktoberfest on Saturday, October 11 from Noon to 3:00 p.m.
+For the automobile aficionados, about 20 members of the Milwaukee Region Porsche Club of America will be displaying their cars during Oktoberfest on Sunday, October 12 from Noon to 3:00 p.m.
 The region, which celebrated its 50th year in 2010, has more than 480 members.
 A variety of Porsches are expected at this event, including some of the earliest models.
-Oktoberfest attendees will be invited to vote for their favorite entry and prizes will be awarded to the owners of the top five vote getters.

 Oktoberfest attendees can enjoy strolling along Washington Avenue, absorbing the charm and historic ambiance of thriving downtown Cedarburg, chock-full of unique retail shops and restaurants.
 Founded in the 1840’s, Cedarburg was declared a National Historic District listed on the National Register of Historic Places.
 The city is home to more than 100 restored and intact buildings of historic significance.